 We do offer 4×4, 4×5 & 4×6 traditional style snapshot prints

-Since we don’t charge for processing if a film is blank and because we offer previews so the client is able pick and choose only the pictures they want, we have special motivation to do the best possible work.
+Since we don’t charge for processing if a still film is blank, we have special motivation to do the best possible work.
 If we don’t get pictures from your film, we make no money; the better the quality of the pictures we produce, the more likely a client is to place an order for those pictures.
-A final cost cannot be pre-determined so we cannot accept payment by check or money order.
+The final cost can only be estimated so we do not accept payment by check or money order.
 You may pay with Mastercard, Visa or Paypal.